What to expect at sea? How will I live aboard a cargo ship? What should I know?

 Captain

-The captain is the main person responsible on board and official representative of the shipping company.
-His instructions must be followed without question.
+The captain is the person in charge on board and the official representative of the shipping company.
+Their instructions must be followed without question.

 Children

-A cargo ship is – to be honest – not the right place to stay for small children, as its facilities are not adapted to small guests.
-A minimum age is therefore often required, which can be vary from shipping company to shipping company.
-Children under 3 years are not accepted by any shipping company.
-The minimum age is often 6 years, often 16 or even 18 years.
+To be honest, a cargo ship is not the right place for small children, as its facilities are not designed for young guests.
+For this reason, a minimum age is often required, which can vary from one shipping company to another.
+No shipping company accepts children under the age of 3.
+The minimum age is often 6, but it is not uncommon for it to be 16 or even 18.

 Clothing